-Students can either enroll in an online school program — a full-time or part-time sequential program — or take individual online courses in coordination with their local school district.
+Students can either enroll in an online school program — a full-time or part-time sequential program — or take individual online courses in coordination with their resident school district.
 Compare the two options here.

 Every district in the state has a board policy (#2024) and a set of procedures regarding online learning.
 These policies and procedures lay out the options each district is making available to their students.
-So, check with your local district to see what online options they've made available for your student.
+So, check with your resident district to see what online options they've made available for your student.

 Online School Programs

 How does my student enroll in an online school program?

 Your resident district may offer an online school program.
 If not, you may need to transfer your student to another district that does offer a program.
 You can start your search by examining the online school programs that are approved by OSPI.

 How does my student transfer to another district to attend an online school.